29 Nov 8 Must-Visit Beaches On The Hibiscus Coast PLUS What To Eat When You’re There

 3. Stanmore Bay

 The beach: Some say Stanmore Bay is their reason for moving to the Hibiscus Coast: no surprises there!
 Stanmore Bay is known for its magnificent sunsets, skate park, playground, soccer fields, and boat club.
 It literally has everything you need for a memorable Summer’s day.
-It’s also the home of the Forty Thieves HQ making Stanmore Bay one of our favourite spots for a quick dip following a hard day of production.

 4. Red Beach